Posting of Maximum Occupant Load

 Permit and Submission Requirements

-To obtain an maximum occupant load sign you must apply for a permit at the Permit Application Center and pay a fee of $128.
+To obtain an maximum occupant load sign you must apply for a permit at the Permit Application Center and pay a fee of $156.
 While this is a separate permit, it can be obtained in conjunction with a new tenant permit.
+After the permit and plan are approved, you must schedule a final inspection in order to receive the actual placard.
 Your submission package must include the following:

 - Two copies of the floor plans and seating diagrams (see below).